 Also worth noting is that Hungary has great studios and locations.
 Origo Film Studios and Korda Studios are both state-of-the-art complexes and are very affordable compared to rival facilities in western Europe.
 As for locations, a wide range of architecture, hills, lakes, rivers, forests and villages are all within easy reach of capital city Budapest, Hungary’s production HQ.
 Budapest itself is one of Europe’s most beautiful cities and regular features as the backdrop to commercials.
 Also keep in mind that Hungary has a mild four-season climate, so can host productions all year round.

 Hungary hosts a wide range of film and TV productions.
-Denis Villeneuve filmed the sci-fi sequel Blade Runner 2049 from a base at Origo Film Studios, and Ridley Scott and Matt Damon filmed The Martian at Korda Studios back in 2014.
+Recent high-end TV productions have included US dramas The Alienist and The Terror.
+Denis Villeneuve filmed the sci-fi sequel Blade Runner 2049 from a base at Origo Film Studios.
 A major new TV adaptation of Georges Simenon's Maigret novels also shot in Budapest, with British actor Rowan Atkinson in the title role and Hungary doubling for 1950s Paris.

 Hungary was also among the locations named for the major TV drama, Emerald City - a dark take of the Wizard of Oz story - starring Vincent D'Onofrio.
 Carnival Films' major new historical drama for BBC Two, The Last Kingdom, based on Bernard Cornwell's books The Saxon Stories set in ninth century England filmed locally as well.